smart-data-models/dataModel.Environment/AirQualityObserved/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `airQualityIndex`:   - `airQualityLevel`:   - `alternateName`: An alternative name for this item  - `areaServed`:   - `as`: Arsenic  - `c6h6`: Benzene  - `cd`: Cadmium  - `co`: Carbon Monoxide  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `airQualityIndex`: Air quality index corresponding to the air quality observed  - `airQualityLevel`: Overall qualitative level of health concern corresponding to the air quality observed  - `alternateName`: An alternative name for this item  - `areaServed`: Higher level area to which this air quality measurement belongs to  - `as`: Arsenic detected  - `c6h6`: Benzene detected  - `cd`: Cadmium detected  - `co`: Carbon Monoxide detected  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateObserved`:   - `description`: A description of this item  - `id`:   - `location`:   - `name`: The name of this item.  - `ni`: Nickel  - `False`: Nitrogen monoxide  - `no2`: Nitrogen dioxide  - `o3`: ozone  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pb`: Lead  - `pm10`: Particulate matter 10 micrometers or less in diameter  - `pm25`: Particulate matter 2.5 micrometers or less in diameter  - `refDevice`:   - `refPointOfInterest`:   - `refWeatherObserved`:   - `reliability`:   - `seeAlso`:   - `sh2`: Hydrogen sulfide  - `so2`: Sulfur dioxide  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `dateObserved`: The date and time of this observation in ISO8601 UTCformat  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `ni`: Nickel detected  - `False`: Nitrogen monoxide detected  - `no2`: Nitrogen dioxide detected  - `o3`: Ozone detected  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pb`: Lead detected  - `pm10`: Particulate matter 10 micrometers or less in diameter  - `pm25`: Particulate matter 2.5 micrometers or less in diameter  - `refDevice`: A reference to the device(s) which captured this observation.  - `refPointOfInterest`: A reference to a point of interest (usually an air quality station) associated to this observation.  - `refWeatherObserved`:  Weather observed associated to the air quality conditions described by this entity.  - `reliability`: Reliability (percentage, expressed in parts per one) corresponding to the air quality observed  - `seeAlso`: list of uri pointing to additional resources about the item  - `sh2`: Hydrogen sulfide detected  - `so2`: Sulfur dioxide detected  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type  - `volatileOrganicCompoundsTotal`: Alkanes <C10, ketones <C6, aldehydes <C10, carboxylic acids <C5, aspirits<C7, Alkenes <C8, Aromatics
 Required properties
 - `dateObserved`  - `id`  - `location`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)